 COMPASSION is something the saints have taught us to nurture.
 It is a necessary aspect of what S. Benedict (480-543AD) recognised as the need for conversio (or conversatio) morum – a continuous conversion of life.
 In his Rule he stipulated that Psalm 95, the Venite, with its refrain of: “harden not your hearts” be used every morning.
 S. Bernard (1090-1163) said that Christ is our primary teacher of compassion because He willed His passion so that we could learn compassion.
 S. Thomas Aquinas (1225-1274) wrote of how compassion can mitigate the suffering of a friend.
 As Henri Nouwen wrote: “When Jesus was moved to compassion, the source of all life trembled, the ground of all love burst open, and the abyss of God’s immense, inexhaustible and unfathomable tenderness revealed itself.”
 (3)

-It is the second of the great Virtues and in a world where hatred and resentment, hostility and fear of the other are ever present, one needing to be cultivated.
+It is one of the great Virtues and in a world where hatred and resentment, hostility and fear of the other are ever present, one needing to be cultivated.
 In the Roman Catholic Church devotion to the Hearts of Jesus and Mary acts as a focus for Divine Compassion.
 In the Church of England this focus began to be realised in the 19th century with the emergence of the first Franciscan community, the Society of Divine Compassion (from which the Society of S. Francis emerged).
 More recently the Feast has been recognised in the Church of England and observed on the Friday after the first Sunday after Trinity Sunday.
 Today teachers of Mindfulness place a great emphasis on the importance of compassion*.

 We tend to think of the heart as either the physical, vital, beating organ, or as the place where our emotions reside – or as the central part of something – the heart of the matter.
 “Heart” (Heb: lebab/leb/ לֵב; Gk. kardia καρδία) is the most often quoted anthropological term in the Bible but it does not refer to the physical pump that drives the blood.
 Nor does it simply refer to the seat of the emotions, our feelings.
 ‘In the biblical world it more likely meant the affective centre of our being and the place where moral desires are formed.
 In Hebrew, the heart is the center of human thought and spiritual life.
 We tend to think that the heart refers mainly to our emotions, but in Hebrew it also refers to one’s mind and thoughts as well.’
 (Lois Tverberg) Someone described that as “desire-producer that makes us tick” (G. Archer), the place from which we establish who we really are.